ayoayco/web-component-base/README.md

 this.setAttribute('my-name','hello');
 ```

-Therefore, this will tell the browser that the UI needs a render if the attribute is one of the component's observed attributes we explicitly provide with `static properties = ['my-name']`;
+Therefore, this will tell the browser that the UI needs a render if the attribute is one of the component's observed attributes we explicitly provided with `static properties = ['my-name']`;

+> This works like [`HTMLElement.dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset), except `dataset` is only for attributes prefixed with `data-*`.
+A camelCase counterpart using `props` will give read/write access to any attribute, with or without the `data-*` prefix.

+### Alternatives

+The current alternatives are using what `HTMLElement` provides out-of-the-box, which are:
+1. `HTMLElement.dataset` for attributes prefixed with `data-*`
+1. Methods for reading/writing attribute values: `setAttribute(...)` and `getAttribute(...)`; note that managing the attribute names as strings can be difficult as the code grows

 ## Quick Start Example